 Add a call to the IVK_SendEmail sub-microflow in the SMTP Email module, and then add a Close page activity:

-Add a Change object before the sub-microflow call.
+Add a Change object activity before the sub-microflow call.
 Set the Object as Email.

 Because users are only editing the plain text of the email on the previous page, change the email so that the UseOnlyPlainText Boolean is set to true: